Power-line communication: Power-line carrier communication

+Automatic meter reading

 PLC is one of the technologies used for automatic meter reading.
 Both one-way and two-way systems have been successfully used for decades.
 Interest in this application has grown substantially in recent history—not so much because there is an interest in automating a manual process, but because there is an interest in obtaining fresh data from all metered points in order to better control and operate the system.
 PLC is one of the technologies being used in Advanced Metering Infrastructure (AMI) systems.

-In a one-way (inbound only) system, readings "bubble up" from end devices (such as meters), through the communication infrastructure, to a "master station" which publishes the readings.
+In a one-way (inbound only) system, readings bubble up from end devices (such as meters), through the communication infrastructure, to a master station which publishes the readings.
 A one-way system might be lower-cost than a two-way system, but also is difficult to reconfigure should the operating environment change.

 In a two-way system (supporting both outbound and inbound), commands can be broadcast out from the master station to end devices (meters) – allowing for reconfiguration of the network, or to obtain readings, or to convey messages, etc. The device at the end of the network may then respond (inbound) with a message that carries the desired value.
 Outbound messages injected at a utility substation will propagate to all points downstream.
 This type of broadcast allows the communication system to simultaneously reach many thousands of devices—all of which are known to have power, and have been previously identified as candidates for load shed.
 PLC also may be a component of a smart grid.